Qing-Lu/torch/Windows.md

 Notes:
 - The MSYS2 MSYS environment can be started via the MSYS2 Shell shortcut.
 Use this for package management etc. Don't use this for compiling!
 - The 64-bit toolchain can be used via the MinGW-w64 Win64 Shell shortcut.
-Use this for compiling 64-bit targets.
 - The 32-bit toolchain can be used via the MinGW-w64 Win32 Shell shortcut.
-Use this for compiling 32-bit targets.
 - You might _not_ want to add the bin directory to your PATH

 #### MSYS

-Note: [MSYS2](#msys2) provides both 32-bit and 64-bit toolchains, so you might want to use that in both cases!
+_Note_: [MSYS2](#msys2) provides both 32-bit and 64-bit toolchains, so you might want to use that in both cases!

 Use the MinGW installer from <http://www.mingw.org/> and install all meta-packages from the "Basic Setup" section.
 As usual with tools from the other side, don't install to Program Files (due to spaces).